 Media campaigns on Roe 8/Perth Freight Link

-In recent weeks the City of Melville and the Liberal Party have engaged in an expensive advertising campaign to inform the public of their version of the “truth” about Roe 8 and the Perth Freight Link.
-Some of us believe that these advertisements are misleading as they contain half truths, falsehoods and selective use of factual information.
+In early 2017 the City of Melville and the Liberal Party engaged in an expensive advertising campaign to inform the public of their version of the “truth” about Roe 8 and the Perth Freight Link.
+Some of us believed that these advertisements were misleading as they contained half truths, falsehoods and selective use of factual information.

-Members of the Beeliar Group have attempted to correct these errors through letters to the editors, but only some of our information has been published.
+Members of the Beeliar Group attempted to correct these errors through letters to the editors, but only some of our information was published.
 Some examples of letters that did not appear in the mainstream media are linked below, along with those that did.
 They are essential reading for anyone who wishes to know the full picture about Roe 8 and the Perth Freight Link.

 - Andrea Gaynor and 22 professorial colleagues.
 ‘Agency had reservations about PFL’, West Australian 24.2.17, p.26.